noir-lang/noir/docs/docs/concepts/foundation/accounts/keys.md

 In addition to deriving encryption keys, the privacy master key is used for deriving nullifier secrets.
 Whenever a private note is consumed, a nullifier deterministically derived from it is emitted.
 This mechanisms prevents double-spends, since nullifiers are checked by the protocol to be unique.
 Now, in order to preserve privacy, a third party should not be able to link a note commitment to its nullifier - this link is enforced by the note implementation.
 Therefore, calculating the nullifier for a note requires a secret from its owner.

-An application in Aztec.nr can request a secret from the current user for computing the nullifier of a note via the `get_secret_key` oracle call:
+An application in Aztec.nr can request a secret from the current user for computing the nullifier of a note via the `request_nullifier_secret_key` api:

 #include_code nullifier /yarn-project/aztec-nr/value-note/src/value_note.nr rust